Preventing problems with MongoDB Atlas and Cloud Manager! A summary of troubleshooting examples and preventative measures.

 Version-related issues

-Backup troubles
+Backup problems

-Version issues also affect backups.
+Version issues can also affect backups.

-Database design mistakes can seriously impact performance.
+Database design flaws can have a serious impact on performance.

-• Intensive access to non-sharded collections
+• Concentration of access to non-sharded collections

 • Sharding is a horizontal partitioning technique that distributes data across multiple servers.

-• Inefficient query execution without using indexes
+• Executing inefficient queries without using indexes

-• Designs that cause data bias
+• Design that causes data bias

 These problems can be summarized into the following three points: